 Although there are relatively easy ways to value certain parts of the business – such as stock, fixed assets (land, machinery, equipment etc.), there will very probably be a sizeable intangible element to the value of a business.

-Intangible elements would include “Goodwill” – this could include trademarks, and the reputation of the company.
-Such things are notoriously difficult to value, and in many cases will come down to how keen a potential buyer is to acquire the business in question.
+Intangible elements would include “goodwill” – this could include trademarks, and the reputation of the company.
+Such assets are notoriously difficult to value, and in many cases will come down to how keen a potential buyer is to acquire the business in question.

-In this article, we look at some of the most commonly used valuation techniques, and how other factors may influence the value of a business at any given time.
+In this guide, we look at some of the most commonly used valuation techniques, and how other factors may influence the value of a business at any given time.

 Quite simply, this is the predicted cost to set up a similar business to that being sold.
 This would include the cost of developing a customer base and reputation, recruiting and training staff, purchasing assets and developing products and services.

-This method is more appropriate for established companies with a large amount of tangible assets (such as property companies).
+This method is more appropriate for established companies with a high level of tangible assets, such as property companies.
 The valuation is made by calculating the net realisable value of all assets.

 This method uses an estimate of the company’s cashflow over a certain period of time.
 The “terminal value” of the company is also calculated after this period has expired.
 The value of the predicted cashflow, plus terminal value, is then discounted, to provide a current business valuation.

-It may be hard to establish this terminal value, as it relies so heavily on the cashflow estimates.
-This valuation method may be used when a company may have a lot of potential, but few assets and little financial history to speak of – for example, a web business.
+It may be hard to establish an accurate terminal value, as it relies so heavily on the cashflow estimates.
+This valuation method may be used when a company has a lot of potential, but few assets and little financial history to speak of – for example, an online business.

-In certain industries, when businesses change hand on a regular basis, industry-wide rules of thumb are sometimes used to value a company.
-Examples of such industries include recruitment agencies, accountancy firms, etc.
+In certain industries, when businesses change hands on a regular basis, industry-wide rules of thumb are sometimes used to value a company.
+Examples of such industries include recruitment agencies and accountancy practices.

 When calculating the value of a business, one or more of these valuation methods may be used.
 There are also a large number of other factors which may be taken into account – several of which are intangible.